 As a passionate advocate for creating welcoming and inclusive choral classrooms, Gabe served as the membership chair for Delaware ACDA in 2023.
 In addition to teaching and conducting, Gabe is an active performer.
 Recent engagements include Wagner’s Tristan Und Isolde, Verdi Requiem, and Beethoven 9 with the Philadelphia Symphonic choir and Philadelphia Orchestra, as well as, performing with Grammy-Nominated ensemble Seraphic Fire as a Seraphic Fire scholar in October 2024.
 In 2026, Gabe will make his conducting debut with MidAmerica Productions at Carnegie Hall in New York City with Ola Gjeilo’s “Dreamweaver”.
 Gabe holds a Bachelor’s in Music Education Degree from Westminster Choir College.
 Starting this fall, Gabe will continue his studies at the University of Cincinnati College-Conservatory of Music with a Doctor of Musical Arts in Choral Conducting.

-Kang Ning Yong is a pianist, educator, and collaborative artist based in Oxford, Ohio.
+Kang Ning Yong is an accomplished pianist, educator, and collaborative artist based in Oxford, Ohio.
 She serves as Principal Accompanist for the Cincinnati Youth Choir and teaches at Miami University and Northern Kentucky University.
-Originally from Malaysia, she has extensive experience supporting choirs, vocalists, and instrumentalists in diverse settings.
-Kang Ning holds a Master of Music in Piano Performance from Miami University, is a Nationally Certified Teacher of Music, and maintains an active career as both performer and educator.
+With extensive experience working with choirs, vocalists, and instrumentalists, Kang Ning has performed in chamber and solo recitals throughout the region.
+She holds a Master of Music in Piano Performance from Miami University and is a Nationally Certified Teacher of Music (NCTM).
+Dedicated to artistic excellence and creative pedagogy, she strives to inspire young voices and build meaningful musical partnerships through her work with CYC.

 Read Kang Ning’s full bio HERE…